-- Present day bands with Flutes and Piccolos that can play parts in Db and Horns that can play Eb Alto music can play any music marked "Complete as Published".
+- Present day bands with Flutes and Piccolos that can play parts in D♭ and Horns that can play E♭ Alto music can play any music marked “Complete as published”.

 Part Substitution was a routine and expected practice during these early days.
 No Alto Sax part?
-No problem—just substitute an Eb Cornet or Eb Clarinet part, whichever is the best fit.
+No problem—just substitute an E♭ Cornet or E♭ Clarinet part, whichever is the best fit.
+The table below suggests standard substitutions.
 Guiding Principle: Always substitute a part in the same key, clef and register as the part that is needed.

-1. Consider showing the Horn section how to transpose Eb Alto Parts.
+1. Consider showing the Horn section how to transpose E♭ Alto Parts.
 (Read the music a Major 2nd down.)
 This opens up a vast amount of music from the Library for your band.

 2. Encourage one of your band members to prepare transposed parts in Finale or Sibelius.
-Follow our guidelines on the "How You Can Help" page.
+Follow our guidelines on the “How You Can Help” page.
 Now everything is playable.
-Be sure to share transposed parts with the rest of the world by submitting them to BandMusic PDF Library.
+Please share transposed parts with the rest of the world by submitting them to BandMusic PDF Library.

-A piece will have a "Seeking:" entry if parts are missing.
+A piece that is missing distinct parts will be marked “Parts missing” under Instrumentation and will have a “Seeking” entry to show what we are looking for.
 “Not yet inventoried” means that set of parts has not yet been inventoried.
 Before handing out to your band, always check for completeness.
-If the composer wrote his music with 18 discrete parts and all 18 are present, then the music will be listed "Complete as published."
+If the composer wrote his music with 18 discrete parts and all 18 are present, then the music will be listed “Complete as published.”
 This does not mean that all parts will fit your band.
 We recommend that you check.

 A Final Thought.
 Check back often.
 BandMusic PDF Library is issuing a Major Call to Action to fill in missing parts.
 Follow the “Missing Parts” link to bring all missing parts to the top.
 Consult the “How You Can Help” page for more information.